epogrebnyak/abacus/README.md

 bx report --income-statement
 ```

-The results for balance sheet and incomestatement should look similar to this:
+The results for balance sheet and income statement should look similar to this:

 ```
 Balance sheet